You’ve completed your resume and you're ready to press send.

-The aesthetic and appearance of your resume are important.
-That’s where resume fonts should be taken into consideration because they can add to the first impression.
-These should also be professional, readable, and scannable for the ATS.
+The aesthetic and appearance of your resume have an impact on your reader’s first impressions.
+That’s why modern font choices should be taken into consideration.
+These should also be kept professional and scannable for the ATS.

-The resume summary should provide an overview of your career timeline and professional background so far.
-Or, you can cover your career goals if you don’t have years of experience in the workforce yet.
-It also works really well when creating a student resume.
+This should provide an overview of your career timeline and professional background.
+Or, you can cover your career objectives and goals if you don’t have years of experience in the workforce yet.

-When you include the results you’ve been responsible for, it shows you actually provided value and have made a real impact.
-It’s impressive for anyone to see how your actions have made a positive difference.
+By adding the results you’ve been responsible for, it shows how you actually provided value and made a real difference.
+In general, it’s impressive for anyone to see how your actions have led to a positive outcome.

 Here are a few examples:

 - “Increased the number of appointments booked by 35%”